linkerd/linkerd/BUILD.md

 #### Building an executable ####

-linkerd provides a plugin system so that features may be chosen at packaging time.
-To this end, there are multiple configurations for running and packaging linkerd executables.
+Linkerd provides a plugin system so that features may be chosen at packaging time.
+To this end, there are multiple configurations for running and packaging Linkerd executables.

 The _assembly_ plugin can be used to produce an executable containing all library dependencies.
 The `linkerd` subproject has several build